Peteresis/Credit_Risk_Analysis/README.md

     <img src="https://user-images.githubusercontent.com/98360572/173168123-b5938c25-d47f-4dd6-9c96-d84ccf90b493.png" width="75%" height="75%">
 </p>

-The group of `Over/Under Sampling Models` has the lowest scores for all the calculated parameters.
+The group of `Resampling Models` has the lowest scores for all the calculated parameters.
 This makes it hard to trust them for bank operations.

 For their part, the `Ensemble Models` have come up with numbers that look good.